Demsey McKean

-Demsey McKean (born 25 September 1990) is an Australian professional boxer, a former mixed martial arts fighter and former Muay Thai fighter.
+Demsey McKean (born 25 September 1990) is an Australian professional boxer, former mixed martial arts fighter and former Muay Thai fighter.

 McKean's first major title bout in his career saw him defeat Australian boxer Willie Nasio for the Australian National heavyweight title.
 McKean won the bout by TKO.
 His first introduction into the rankings came after defeating Patrick Eneanya and Jonathan Rice.
 McKean has also been a sparring partner to two time unified world heavyweight champion, Anthony Joshua and interim WBC World heavyweight champion, Dillian Whyte.

 Early life

 From the age of six, McKean played Rugby union and Rugby League.
 He fell in love with combat sports when he first watched UFC at the age of 19.
-Shortly after he joined an MMA gym and had his first MMA fight 8 months after joining.
+Shortly after, he joined an MMA gym and had his first MMA fight eight months after joining.
 For a couple of years McKean fought in both MMA and Muay Thai with only one defeat in all combat sports.

-Boxing
+Professional boxing career

 Professional boxing debut to tournament winner (2014 – 2016)

 McKean made his professional boxing debut on 31 October 2014 against Luke Barclay on the Alex Leapai vs Malik Scott undercard at Logan Metro Sports Centre, Crestmead, Queensland, Australia.
-Prior to this fight, McKean had no amateur or corporate boxing experience.
+Prior to this fight, McKean had no amateur boxing experience.
 McKean won the fight by unanimous decision with him winning all four rounds.
 McKean fought three times in 2015, all under his new promoter Angelo Di Carlo.
 McKean won all three fights.

 In March 2016, McKean fought Anthony Fowler for the second time, but this time for the Queensland State heavyweight title.
 McKean won the fight by knockout, securing his first boxing title of his career.
 In April 2016, McKean took part in the annual eight man tournament, The Frank Bianco Cup.
 As well as McKean, the participants included UFC fighter Tai Tuivasa, Ben Sosoli, New Zealander David Tuitupou, New Zealander Elijah Tevaga Sa'lesui, James Cook, Steven Parima, Rhys Sullivan and Hamad Alloush.
-McKean stopped James Cook in the 3rd round in the quarter finals, won by unanimous decision against Elijah Tevaga Sa'lesui in the semi finals and won by unanimous decision against UFC Fighter Tai Tuivasa in the finals to win the $15,000 and the Frank Bianco Cup.
+McKean stopped James Cook in the 3rd round in the quarter-finals, won by unanimous decision against Elijah Tevaga Sa'lesui in the semi-finals and won by unanimous decision against UFC Fighter Tai Tuivasa in the finals to win the $15,000 and the Frank Bianco Cup.
 McKean finished up his 2016 with a unanimous decision win against Hunter Sam.